 (April 13, 2010)

-Fidel Castro seems to agree with my analysis, asking rhetorically but not answering:
+Fidel Castro seems to agree with my analysis, asking a rhetorical question that he does not answer:

 Could Obama enjoy the emotions of a second presidential election without having the Pentagon or the State of Israel, whose conduct does not in the least obey the decisions of the United States, use nuclear weapons against Iran?"